Joe Marullo Insurance & Retirement Services

-Many women, especially those in their 60’s and 70’s, grew up with the idea that managing household finances is a man’s responsibility.
-And, while the world has certainly changed, I have found that a lot of women’s attitudes toward money have remained mired in the past.
+Many women, especially those in their 60s and 70s, grew up with the idea that managing household finances is a man's responsibility.
+And while the world has certainly changed, I have found that many women's attitudes toward money have remained mired in the past.

 The average woman likely realizes she may outlive her spouse by nearly five years.
 However, she may have been conditioned to avoid considering what would happen should she need to become financially independent or take on multiple caregiver roles.
 These same women enter retirement woefully unprepared and, to a certain extent, ignored or marginalized by the financial services industry.